Reality TV, lucky coins and golfing prodigies – our hottest digital PR stories of 2018

 While the team at Holyrood PR are best known for telling our clients’ stories through outstanding media relations, we also provide a highly-effective digital PR services, including social media management, influencer marketing, blogging and content strategies, video and more.

-For any business the absolute centre of its digital universe should be its own website and we help our clients to keep their sites up-to-date with their latest news, photos and video.
-After all, great content that showcases what you’re all about is a surefire way to boost your business.
+For any business the centre of its digital universe should be its own website and we help our clients to keep their sites up-to-date with their latest news, photos and video.
+Great content that showcases what you’re all about is a surefire way to boost your business.

 Since we practice what we preach, that means we treat our own website as one of our most precious business assets, making sure that every story we tell on behalf of our clients – in words, pictures and video – is shared on our own site.